Emerald Cut Diamonds In-Depth Guide, Proportions, L/W Ratios

 Measurements: This is significant as it provides the buyer with information about the surface size of the diamond, indicating how large the diamond will appear in millimeters.
 Additionally, it will offer you the length-to-width ratio by dividing the length by the width (in the above case, it is 8.07 / 5.88 = 1.38).

-Fluorescence: This should be regarded as the fifth C. In this specific example, considering that the color is G, avoiding fluorescence is the optimal choice.
+Fluorescence: This should be regarded as the fifth C. Considering that the color is G, avoiding fluorescence is the optimal choice in this specific example.
 However, medium blue fluorescence is not as concerning as strong blue fluorescence.

-Proportions: This chart is the most crucial for assessing the cut of a diamond.
-Specifically, pay attention to the table percentage (62.6% in the example - excellent), depth percentage (67% - excellent), girdle (medium - excellent), and culet (none - excellent).
+Proportions: This chart is crucial for assessing a diamond's cut.
+Specifically, pay attention to the table percentage (62.6% in the example—excellent), depth percentage (67%—excellent), girdle (medium—excellent), and culet (none—excellent).

 Clarity Characteristics: This section will indicate the types of inclusions and their respective locations.
 It can help buyers avoid diamonds with visible inclusions at the center.
 These details are also useful for correlating the report with the diamond, as these inclusions serve as the diamond's unique birthmarks.

-Inscriptions/Comments: This section will present factors related to clarity and will also indicate whether a diamond has undergone clarity enhancement, using methods like laser drilling or color enhancement, among others.
-Additionally, pay attention to comments such as "clarity grade based on clouds," which is a concerning indicator within clarity grades of VS2 and below.
+Inscriptions/Comments: This section will present factors related to clarity and indicate whether a diamond has undergone clarity enhancement using methods like laser drilling or color enhancement, among others.
+Additionally, pay attention to comments such as "clarity grade based on clouds," a concerning indicator within clarity grades of VS2 and below.
 The laser inscription of the report number on the girdle is positioned above the comments section, offering an optional service for added verification.

 The following options regarding carat weight, cut, color, and clarity are suggested for people with budget constraints.